WyattJordan/dotfiles/README.md

        dotgit checkout -b _computername_
        dotgit commit -m "saving original files"

-8. Now load the files in this repo by deleting the commit just made for the original files dotgit checkout master dotgit reset --soft HEAD~1
+8. Now load the files in this repo by deleting the commit just made for the original files
+       dotgit checkout master
+       dotgit reset --soft HEAD~1

+9. Load terminal colors
+       termcolors

 The final condition of this repo is that it now has the original machines files saved on a seperate branch and the files from this repo currently checked out.